MoldyHacker/learning-annex/Source Control/README-SourceControl.md

 >
 >If something goes wrong, you can make comparisons in different code versions and revert to any previous version that you want.

+Below are some of the differnt flavors of SCM software and services.

 ## [Git](Git/Git.md)

 >Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.